gaelcolas/LCM_ExtensibleArch/Readme.md

-# UserVoice Request for DSC LCM Extensible Architecture
+# DSC LCM Extensible Architecture - UserVoice Request Draft

+_Not yet posted, feel free to add your feedback_.

 ## Context
 I was chatting with Don Jones about the relevance of integrating DSC with a Message Queue (or broker) such as RabbitMQ, and how it could be best implemented.